SQL Dump for MS Access databases (.mdb files) on Linux

 CSS Compactor – Reduces CSS File Size

-This is a script I wrote back 2006 that reduces the file size for CSS files by removing unnecessary whitespace and comments.
-It’s also capable of taking such compacted CSS file, and re-indent it to make it readable.
-For example it would take the following CSS:
+This is a script I wrote back in 2006 that reduces the file size of CSS files by removing unnecessary whitespace and comments.
+It’s also capable of taking such a compacted CSS file and re-indenting it to make it readable.
+For example, it would take the following CSS:

 /* sample css */